 (Both sites also include instructions for team braids, requiring more than one braider)

 Terminology—not a tutorial, this is one of my info pages, the first part explains terms I use in instructions, and the second part (over-) explains some braiding/ weaving structural terminology.

-Unbraiding, and fixing mistakes: Unbraiding is the only way to go back and fix a mistake.
+Unbraiding, and fixing mistakes: Unbraiding is the best way to go back and fix a mistake.
 The video shows how to unbraid a 3-loop braid.
 There’s also a link to a video demoing how to unbraid a 7-loop braid—the same principle holds for 5-loop braids.
 Nine and 11-loop braids are unbraided a bit differently, I give a text description of how to unbraid them, and also how to work your way through undoing a mistake, once you have unbraided back to it.

 Ways to set down your loops in the middle of braiding.